DragosChileban/Licenta/README.md

 # Licenta

-#### CrashSplat: 2D to 3D Vehicle Damage Detection in Gaussian Splatting by Dragos-Andrei Chileban - Installation and running guide
+#### CrashSplat: 2D to 3D Vehicle Damage Segmentation in Gaussian Splatting by Dragos-Andrei Chileban - Installation and running guide

 #### There are two git repositories that contain the source code of the project.